knative/docs/docs/serving/samples/multi-container/README.md

 ### Writing Knative Service YAML

-1. Go to multi-container directory where `service.yaml` already exist
+1. After you have cloned the sample repository, navigate to the `multi-container` directory:
    1. `cd -`
    2. `cd knative-docs/docs/serving/samples/multi-container/`

-1. Update a file, `service.yaml` and copy the following service definition into the file.
-Make sure to replace `{username}` with your Docker Hub username.
+1. Copy the following YAML service definition into the `service.yaml` file:

    ```yaml
    apiVersion: serving.knative.dev/v1